-At Jeanes Hospital, we know that dealing with complex health insurance forms and multipage hospital bills can be confusing.
+At Jeanes Campus, we know that dealing with complex health insurance forms and multi-page hospital bills can be confusing.
 Our goal is to make our billing and insurance information as easy to understand as possible.

 Most insurance companies require the hospital and/or physician to provide daily/continuous updates of your treatment and progress in order to determine whether or not they will pay for your continued care, and what level of care is appropriate (such as inpatient or observation).
 These levels may have different out-of-pocket liabilities; for example, deductibles and copays.